 The SICDATF was established in 1997.
 It is a committee with representation from public representatives and the statutory, voluntary and community sectors.
-Among its roles are the responsibility for coordinating the implementation of the National Drugs Strategy in the context of the needs of the local area and to support and strengthen community-based responses to drug misuse.
+Among its roles are the responsibility for coordinating the implementation of the National Drugs Strategy in the context of the local area's needs and supporting and strengthening community-based responses to drug misuse.